About Chinhoyi, Mashonaland West Province, Zimbabwean Places- Pindula, local knowledge

 Historical Significance

 Chinhoyi has been celebrated as an iconic place which gave birth to the country's independence.
-This is due to the fact that the first gunshots by the freedom fighters were fired in this small town and this signalled the beginning of the liberation struggle which was also known as the Second Chimurenga.
-It was on the 28th of April 1966 when a group of 7 guerrillas sneaked into the country from Zambia where they had received their military training by the Zimbabwe African National Liberation Army.[2]
-The seven soldiers namely David Guzuzu, Arthur Maramba, Christopher Chatambudza, Simon C Nyandoro, Godfrey Manyerenyere, Godwin Dube and Chubby Savanhu went on a mission to destabilize the settlers.
-The seven brave fighters were only killed after running out of ammunition having relentlessly fought the Rhodesian Security Forces which included its air force, ground force and cavalry.[2]
-They are said to have downed a Rhodesian helicopter during the battle and killed 25 soldiers.[3]
+This is due to the fact that the first gunshots by the freedom fighters were fired near this small town and this signalled the beginning of the liberation struggle which was also known as the Second Chimurenga.
+On the 28 April 1966 a group of 7 guerrillas who had infiltrated into the country from Zambia (where they had received their military training by the Zimbabwe African National Liberation Army) [5] were engaged by the Rhodesian Army and airforce.
+The seven soldiers namely David Guzuzu, Arthur Maramba, Christopher Chatambudza, Simon C Nyandoro, Godfrey Manyerenyere, Godwin Dube and Chubby Savanhu were on a mission to destabilize the settlers.
+The seven fighters were killed after running out of ammunition having fought the Rhodesian Security Forces which included its air force, ground force.[5]
+They are said to have downed a Rhodesian helicopter during the battle and killed 25 soldiers.[6]
 It is known today as the Battle of Chinhoyi.

 Attractions